What Is Incremental Backup

 CloudBerry Backup fully supports the concept of incremental backup, both locally and to the cloud, and enhances it with additional features.
 Our software performs incremental backup by default to ensure that there are no unnecessary copies of files and your storage space is used wisely.

-Incremental Block Level Backup
+Block-Level Incremental Backup

-Point in Time Recovery from Incremental Backup
+Point-in-Time Recovery from Incremental Backup

 If you use incremental backup and have configured your backup plan well, then you will be able to recover your data, when needed, to the chosen point in time.

 As an example, let’s say that your computer has been hit with ransomware.
 Luckily, your backup software has uploaded all your files to the cloud, and you can simply recover your files to the state of the previous week or point in time when your files were not affected by ransomware.